+Category Examples of regulated entities

+Local government

+5 ties.

-Category Examples of regulated entities Local government Publicly Owned Treatment Works.
-States and Tribes acting as Pretreatment Program Control Authorities or as Approval Authorities.
-Industry Federal Government Industrial Users of POTWs.
-EPA Regional Offices acting as Pretreatment Program Control Authorities or as Approval Authorities.
+Industry Industrial Users of POTWs.

+Federal Government EPA Regional Offices acting as Pretreatment Program Control Authorities or as Approval Au- thorities.

 This table is not intended to be exhaustive, but rather provides a guide for readers regarding entities likely to be regulated by this action.
 This table lists the types of entities that EPA is now aware could potentially be regulated by this action.
 Other types of entities not listed in the table could also be regulated.
 To determine whether your organization or facility is regulated by this action, you should carefully examine the applicability criteria in 40 CFR 403.3, 403.5, 403.6, 403.7, 403.8, 403.12, and 403.15 of Part 403 of Title 40 of the Code of Federal Regulations.